 Who We Are

-The Special Competitive Studies Project (SCSP) is a bipartisan, non-profit initiative with a clear mission: to make recommendations to strengthen America’s long-term competitiveness for a future where artificial intelligence (AI) and other emerging technologies reshape our national security, economy, and society.
+The Special Competitive Studies Project (SCSP) is a non-partisan, non-profit initiative with a clear mission: to make recommendations to strengthen America’s long-term competitiveness as artificial intelligence (AI) and other emerging technologies are reshaping our national security, economy, and society.
 We want to ensure that America is positioned and organized to win the techno-economic competition between now and 2030, the critical window for shaping the future.

-Our work is divided into six panels: Foreign Policy, Intelligence, Defense, Economy, Society, and Strategic Platforms.
+Our work is divided into six panels: Foreign Policy, Intelligence, Defense, Economy, Society, and Future Technology Platforms.